quilla3/data-analytics-portfolio/hadoop-mini-projects/06-spark-processing/README.md

       * The `netcat` data stream.
       * The PySpark application output (including code and results).
     * Paste everything into a file named `solution5.txt`.

+## Deliverables
+- `solution4.txt` – PySpark commands and results for Task 1
+- `solution5.txt` – Netcat stream, PySpark streaming code, and results for Task 2